bo0st3r/visitum/README.md

 ### Loading

-- **Target**: A database (initially SQLite) to store the processed data, suitable for containerized deployment.
+- **Target**: A database (initially SQLite, e.g., `data/visitum.db`) to store the processed data.
-- **Module**: Logic resides in `src/data/loading.py`.
+- **Module**: Logic resides in `src/scripts/load_data_from_csv_to_db.py`.
-- **Process**: Takes the final DataFrame produced by the transformation step and inserts it into the database according to the defined schema.
+- **Process**: Takes the final DataFrame produced by the transformation step (e.g., `data/enriched_museum_data.csv`) and inserts it into the database according to the defined schema.

 ## Project Structure

 ```
 visitum/
 │
-├── .dockerignore
 ├── .gitignore
-├── docker-compose.yml
+├── .python-version
-├── Dockerfile           # Main application Dockerfile
-├── Dockerfile.jupyter   # Jupyter notebook Dockerfile (if separate service)
+├── pyproject.toml       # Python package definition and dependencies
 ├── README.md
-├── requirements.txt     # Python dependencies
-├── setup.py             # Packaging script (optional but good practice)
+├── data/                # Output directory for generated data, models, and DB
+│   ├── enriched_museum_data.csv
+│   ├── visitum.db
+│   └── ...              # Other generated files like model.joblib, plots
+│
 ├── src/
 │   ├── __init__.py
 │   ├── config.py        # Configuration settings